 - Ratification of Auditors.

 - Nominations: A Nominating Committee will draw up a list of Candidates for each elected post; additional candidates may be nominated by a proposer and seconder.
 All candidates, proposers and seconders must be members of the Association.
-Closing date for nominations is 1 February.
+Closing date for nominations 28 days prior to the AGM.

 - Voting: Every question at the AGM shall be decided by a majority of the votes cast.
 Individual members of the Association each have a single vote.
 The accredited representative of a Sustaining member has five votes which may be split as desired.
 If a vote is tied, then there shall be a re-count; if this fails to resolve the matter the candidate with the least votes is removed and the vote retaken, this process continuing until there is a decisive vote – or it cannot be continued, in which case the Chairman has a casting vote.